 Of course, there are plenty of things to consider when you are starting to look at rental properties to determine if this is the right course to take.
 Are you financially prepared for something like this?
 Are you knowledgeable enough about the market to start investing?

 To help you see if using a rental property for passive income is the best option for you, I made this quick guide to help you see if this is a sound investment.
+You mat also want to read about passive vs. nonpassive income to get a good understanding of the difference.

 Disclaimer: I am not a financial advisor, and this is not financial advice.
 Contact your financial advisor for individualized financial advice.